BeTomorrow/sync-wording-dart/README.md

 Executing this program will generate the `.arb` localization files.
 But it can go further:
-If your Flutter project is configured to use localizations, with a proper `l10n.yaml` file, this program can automatically generate the localization dart classes by running by itself the `flutter gen-l10n` command, or even `fvm flutter gen-l10n` if you chose fvm as flutter version manager for your project.
+If your Flutter project is configured to use localizations, with a proper `l10n.yaml` file, this program can automatically generate the localization Dart classes by running the `flutter gen-l10n` command itself, or even `fvm flutter gen-l10n` if you chose fvm as the Flutter version manager for your project.
 You can simply add this to your `wording_config.yaml` file:

 ```yaml